-When you think of your healing journey, are you owning it?
-Are you the head and not the tail?
+When you think of your healing journey, are you as the Bible puts it, the head and not the tail?
 Or have your negative coping strategies conditioned you to a place of the underdog?

 In other words, are your survival skills running the show?